The views expressed by the host on this program still documented to be almost always right 99.6% of the time.

 Well, what's somebody to conclude?

-Here's Qaddafi.
+Here's Gaddafi.

 Qaddafi's got to go because he's being mean to his people.

-We've got to get rid of Qaddafi.
+We got to get rid of Gaddafi.

 And the president now has said so.

-Qaddafi, you've got to go.
+Qaddafi, you got to go.

-So, in order for the Obama doctrine, which is 2012 or bust, in order...
+So in order for the Obama doctrine, which is 2012 robust, in order, sounds funny, but it's true.

 In order for the Obama doctrine to prevail here, Al-Qaeda has to end up having some sort of say over the future of Libya.

-Why, even the Admiral running NATO admits in Senate testimony that they are investigating these rebels and that they are finding out there are Al Qaeda connections.
+Why, even the Admiral running NATO admits in Senate testimony that they are investigating these rebels and that they are finding out there are al-Qaeda connections.

 Yeah, I know.